How to look more professional online

-Make sure you keep your profile picture semi-respectable too, and remember that you can set your privacy settings so you need to be asked permission to be tagged in photos, and even verify tags before anything is added to your timeline.
+Make sure to keep your profile picture semi-respectable too, and remember that you can set your privacy settings so you're always asked permission to be tagged in photos, and even verify tags before anything is added to your timeline.

 Strike a balance

-The hardest thing about this whole process of managing your online presence is trying to strike a balance between showing your personality and looking professional.
+The hardest thing about managing your online presence is trying to strike a balance between showing your personality and looking professional.

-Employers care just as much about whether you'll be a good team fit as they do about your experience and qualifications – so try to show a bit of your personality in your efforts.
+Employers care just as much about whether you'll be a good team fit as they do about your experience and qualifications – so try to show a bit of your personality.

 Twitter is a particularly good platform for this – but while we're on the subject…